atul120212/atul120212/README.md

-**Swami Vivekananda** : Take Risks in Your Life If you Win, U Can Lead!
+**Swami Vivekananda**: Take Risks in Your Life If You Win, U Can Lead!
 If You Lose, You can Guide!

 ---